hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 <another key here>
 ```

-You could write this text to an authorized keys file on a server.
+You could take that text and use it as an authorized keys file on a server.
 I imagined later on I might build in support for you to provide a GitHub org and team, and it would then take care of looking up the users in that team, but it didn't come to that.

 ### website

-The other significant directory in my monorepo was [website](https://github.com/maxjacobson/coconut-estate/tree/edge/website), which represented the front-end of the website.
+The other significant directory in my monorepo with application code was [website](https://github.com/maxjacobson/coconut-estate/tree/edge/website), which represented the front-end of the website.
-I used [create-elm-app] to scaffold a "hello world" elm app, and boogied from there.
+I used [create-elm-app] to scaffold a "hello world" Elm app, and boogied from there.

 [create-elm-app]: https://github.com/halfzebra/create-elm-app

-I had _really_ never used elm before, and it was kind of a lark that very quickly started to feel very right.
+I had _really_ never used Elm before, and it was kind of a lark that very quickly started to feel very right.
 At the time, all of my front-end experience was with JavaScript and jQuery.
 This was my first exposure to:

-1. a fully functional language
+1. a functional programming language
 1. a front-end web app framework
 1. the declarative UI pattern

 I had been planning to use [Ember.js], which I'd been meaning to try for years.
 I still do want to try it some day, I think.
-Elm was just something I was curious to read about, and I got ensared pretty quickly.
+Elm was just something I was curious to read about, and I got ensnared pretty quickly.
-The [Elm guide] is just very good.
+The [Elm guide] is just very good:
 Very friendly and persuasive and not very long.
 It feels like you can learn it in an afternoon, and you kind of can, if you're in the right mood.